thlorenz/rid-site/content/docs/getting-started/introduction.md

 ## Quick Start

-Please have a look at the below snippets to get an idea about how _Rid_ helps you integrate your Flutter/Dart UI with your application logic implemented in Rust.
+Please have a look at the below snippets to get an idea of how _Rid_ helps you integrate your Flutter/Dart UI with your application logic implemented in Rust.
 Then continue by reading about the [Rid Appliation Architecture →](../architecture/)